 * There may be a cost associated with these events that is not included in the annual fee.

-Representatives should select the subsections on the enrolment from which they wish to receive communications.
+Representative members should select the subsections on the enrolment from which they wish to receive communications.
 Doing so ensures you receive the most relevant information.
-Start here with the Enrolment Form (PDF) and Map for membership boundaries.
+Start here with the Online Enrolment Form and Map for membership boundaries.

-The Board of Directors reserves the right to accept and refuse representatives.
+The Board of Directors reserves the right to accept and refuse representative members.
 The Directors may, at any time, request a description of the prospective representative’s duties in their current position or request a copy of their current job description.

 BCLMA membership fees (or a prorated amount) are non-refundable.
 The fees are not treated as a monthly subscription.
 The amount paid is considered an annual fee.
 Once a member’s annual fees are paid, they are members up to December 31st of that year.